Bryan Róchez: International career

 Róchez made his senior national team debut for Honduras on 17 November 2014 in a friendly against China, starting in a 0–0 draw.

 In April 2015, he was called up to represent Honduras in the 2015 FIFA U-20 World Cup in New Zealand.
 On 1 June, he scored a brace in the first group stage match of the tournament against Uzbekistan in an eventual 4–3 win.
 He would feature in all three group stage matches as Honduras were eliminated in the first round.

+On 15 October 2023, Róchez scored his first goal for the national team in a 4–0 win against Cuba in the CONCACAF Nations League.
+The following 18 November, Róchez scored again for Honduras, this time in the 2–0 victory against Mexico in the first leg of the League A quarter-finals.